plone/mockup/README.md

 The tests are based on jsdom - a library mocking DOM and HTML standards in JavaScript.
 No real browsers are involved, which make the tests run really fast.

-Still, you can connect to the Chome debugging interface via:
+Still, you can connect to the Chrome debugging interface via:

 ```
 node --inspect-brk node_modules/.bin/jest --runInBand ./src/pat/PATH-TO-PATTERN``